jesslilly/logax/README.md

 1. Intelligently process truncated log files
 1. Search for strings on more than one line.
 (Containing newlines)
 1. Allow search strings to be in xpath for true XML parsing?
+1. Test the parser for valid regexes.
+(Maybe low priority.
+The error message right now is decent)

 ### Tools